Awards & Associations

 A consultation with a Colorado personal injury attorney is always free at Rector Stuzynski, and you will never be pressured to sign up if it is not what you feel is the right fit at the time.
 Many firms will try to pressure you or make you feel like there’s a rush to sign up with a lawyer right away.
 Remember, as long as you have plenty of time left on the statute of limitations for personal injuries, it is not a decision that you have to make hastily.

-Once you enlist a Colorado Springs personal injury lawyer to take on your case, the lawyer will typically work on a contingency fee basis, meaning they only get paid if they recover money for you.
+Once you enlist a nearby personal injury lawyer to take on your case, the lawyer will typically work on a contingency fee basis, meaning they only get paid if they recover money for you.
 Your attorney will interview you about the accident, costs associated with the accident, as well as medical costs and any previous medical history that is related to your current injuries.

 The lawyer will also need to investigate coverage.
 Coverage is how much money there is under any insurance policy that may have to pay on the claim.
 Colorado law requires that any driver have at least $25,000 of bodily injury liability coverage to legally drive in the state.
 However, there may be more than one policy that will apply to the claim, and you may also have an underinsured or uninsured motorist coverage on your own policy.
 Most lay people, and frankly some attorneys’ offices, are not able to do a complete investigation into coverage, as there are many ins and outs associated with this process.

 Depending upon the complexities of the investigation process, this may take some time.
 Always remember that anything worth doing is worth doing well, and try to be patient as your attorney investigates these important issues.
 It will always be in your best interest that all this information be in hand before the negotiation process begins.